-- There was a focus on continuous learning and improvement at all levels within the service. - Staff knew about improvement methods and had the skills to use them. - The service made use of internal and external reviews of incidents and complaints.
-Learning was shared and used to make improvements.

-Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.
+- There was a focus on continuous learning and improvement at all levels within the service.
+The service had plans to complete a programme of quality improvement activities. - The service made use of internal and external reviews of incidents and complaints.
+Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.